sobopla/oo-javascript-orange-trees/README.md

 // => { greeting: 'Hello' }

-// Show that the object from which the jamie object inherits
+// The object from which the jamie object inherits
 // is the Person constructor's prototype.
 Object.getPrototypeOf(jamie) === Person.prototype;
 // => true

-// Show that the jamie object inherits the greeting property
+// The jamie object does not have a greeting property
-// from the Person constructor's prototype.
+// but inherits it from its prototype. jamie;
-Person.prototype.greeting;
-// => 'Hello'
-jamie;
 // => { name: 'Jamie' }
-jamie.name;
-// => 'Jamie'
 jamie.greeting;
 // => 'Hello'

+// Other objects instantiated through the Person constructor
+// also inherit from the constructor's prototype. nicky = new Person('Nicky');
+// => { name: 'Nicky' }
+nicky.greeting;
+// => 'Hello'

 // Add another property to the Person constructor's prototype,
-// and show that is it inherited by the jamie object.
+// and show that is it inherited by the Person objects.
 Person.prototype.bigName = function() {
   return this.name.toUpperCase();
 }
 jamie.bigName();
 // => 'JAMIE'
+nicky.bigName();
+// => 'NICKY'
 ```
 *Figure 2*.
 Exploring prototypal inheritance in JavaScript.